 This isn’t an ordinary muffin recipe.
 It’s one that’s made with whole grains and better-for-you ingredients.
 Plus, these muffins come out super fluffy and pretty much taste like dessert.

-We have individual posts for each of these muffin variations, so feel free to use the links below to go directly to the recipe you’re looking for.
+Since we’ve published this post, we’ve created individual posts for each of these healthy muffin variations because they were so popular!
+So, feel free to use the links below to go directly to the recipe you’re looking for.
 Or, head down to the recipe card for the muffin base + add-in directions.

 Healthy Muffins – Base Muffin Recipe